-The management and administration of the company is outsourced to Peoplecare Health Limited (formerly named Lysaght Peoplecare Limited).
-Consequently there is significant third party risk as the company is dependent upon Peoplecare continuing to provide the services outlined in the management agreement in an efficient and timely manner.
-The current agreement is the second five (5) year term and commenced on 1 May 2016.
+The management and administration of the company is outsourced to Peoplecare Health Limited.
+Consequently, there is significant third party risk as the company is dependent upon Peoplecare continuing to provide the services outlined in the management agreement in an efficient and timely manner.
+The current agreement is the second five (5) year term which commenced on 1 May 2016 and expires on 30 April 2021.